JLofgren418/Unpaid-Interns/README.md

 To create a production build, call `mvnw clean package -Pproduction` (Windows), or `./mvnw clean package -Pproduction` (Mac & Linux).
-This will build a JAR file with all the dependencies and front-end resources, ready to be deployed.
+This will build a WAR file with all the dependencies and front-end resources, ready to be deployed.
 The file can be found in the `target` folder after the build completes.

-Once the JAR file is built, you can run it using
+Once the WAR file is built, you can run it using
 `java -jar target/flowcrmtutorial-1.0-SNAPSHOT.jar`

 ## Project structure